 University District Food Bank (5017 Roosevelt Way NE, Seattle, WA 98105, (206) 523-7060) The University District Food Bank serves residents of zip codes 98102, 98103, 98105, 98112, 98115, and 98125.

-Students who are interested in mental health services are able to schedule a secure online appointment with a counselor.
-Individual, group and crisis counseling are available via secure online video sessions.
-Students can also access online workshops and other content to enhance your well-being and self-care.
+Students who are interested in mental health services can schedule a therapy appointment with a counselor.
+For students in the state of Washington, services are provided via secure video platform or via in-person meetings.
+Individual, group, and crisis counseling are available through the Counseling Center.
+Students can also access workshops and other content to enhance their well-being and self-care.

 Counseling Center

-What can I expect from an online appointment with the Counseling Center or Hall Health Mental Health?
+What can you expect from an appointment with the Counseling Center?

-We will meet with you via secure online video sessions and can discuss your concerns.
+We will meet with you, typically starting with an Initial Consultation, to discuss your mental health concerns.
 We will then work collaboratively with you to develop a plan for next steps.
-Next steps may include effective coping strategies, a follow-up appointment, or referral to other resources.
+Next steps may include a follow-up appointment to develop effective coping strategies, or referral to other resources including groups and workshops, as well as off-campus services.

 What additional options are available this quarter to attend to my mental wellbeing?